 Now, the company has evolved a lot since its beginning, bringing upgraded versions of its classic products to suit modern needs.
 And currently, there are also one of the foremost manufacturers of electric guitar chords as well.

 The most famous of them has to be the Fender 150R Pure Nickel strings.
 As the name suggests, it is an uncoated nickel set of strings.
-It gives the feel of vintage tones and is apt for players of classic rock, jazz or blues.

 Another company that took the guitar-game one notch higher is Ernie Ball.
 The manufacturer was a byproduct of the 1960s guitar revolution and the increased demands of guitar and its accessories.